digidotcom/xbee-micropython/samples/README_TEMPLATE.md

 > OPTIONAL
 >
-> This section is used by the **XBee MicroPython plugin for PyCharm** to import
+> This section is used by the **Digi XBee MicroPython PyCharm Plugin** to
-> the libraries required by the sample application once the sample is imported.
+> import the libraries required by the sample application once the sample is
-> The content of the section is a list with the ID of required libraries from
+> imported.
+The content of the section is a list with the ID of required
-> the `lib` directory.
-ID must equal the name of the library folder.
+> libraries from the `lib` directory.
+ID must equal the name of the library
+> folder.
 >
 > You can remove this section if the sample does not require any library.
 >